eliheuer/epistle/README.md

 # Wilmette

-A Plantin-esque old-style serif typeface.
+A variable Plantin-esque typeface by Eli Heuer.